-Each laboratory shall report the results of single-masked PT samples to the Horse Testing Laboratory Committee in the same manner as specified for routine samples unless otherwise directed by the Horse Testing Laboratory Committee.
-For some PT samples or sample sets, additional information may be requested by the EQAP Provider or the Horse Testing Laboratory Committee.
+Each laboratory shall report the results of single-masked PT samples to the HTLC in the same manner as specified for routine samples unless otherwise directed by the HTLC.
+For some PT samples or sample sets, additional information may be requested of the laboratories by the EQAP Provider or the HTLC.

-1.4.3 Double-Masked PT Samples
+1.3.3 Double-Masked PT Samples

 The laboratory will receive double-masked PT samples that are indistinguishable from official test samples.
 The double-masked PT samples may consist of blank samples, adulterated samples, horse administered samples, or samples with adverse analytical finding(s).
-These samples may be used to assess turn-around time, compliance with documentation package requirements, and other non-analytical performance criteria as well as Laboratory competence in detection and identification of Prohibited Substances, Metabolite(s) of Prohibited Substances, and Marker(s) of Prohibited Substances and Prohibited Methods.
+These samples may be used to assess turn-around time, compliance with documentation package requirements, and other non-analytical performance criteria as well as Laboratory competence in detection and identification of Threshold Substances, Prohibited Substances, Metabolite(s) of Prohibited Substances, and Marker(s) of Prohibited Substances and Prohibited Practices.
 The laboratory will report results for double-masked EQAP PT samples to the relevant State Horse Racing Authority in the manner established for reporting results for official samples.

-Any of the sample types as described for single-masked PT samples can comprise the Double-masked PT samples.
+Any of the sample types described for single-masked PT samples can comprise the Double-masked PT samples.

-1.4.4 Special Purpose Samples
+1.3.4 Special Purpose Samples

-For Special Purpose Samples, the Prohibited Substance and/or its major

-Metabolite(s) will be present below the applicable MRPL.
+For Special Purpose Samples, the Prohibited Substance and/or its major Metabolite(s) will be present below the applicable MRPL.
 These samples may be prepared by supplementation or may also be obtained after administration of a dose that is lower than the recommended dose or from collection of samples longer than the generally expected collection period.
-In the case of Special Purpose Samples, the Laboratory will be directed to analyze the sample as part of an educational challenge and the results will not be considered for evaluation purposes for the EQAP masked and double-masked PT program but will be used to survey laboratory capabilities.
+In the case of Special Purpose Samples, the Laboratory will be directed to analyze the sample as part of an educational challenge and the results will not be considered for evaluation purposes for the EQAP single masked or double-masked PT program but will be used to survey laboratory capabilities.

-1.4.5 Open Educational PT Samples
+1.3.5 Open Educational PT Samples

 Participating laboratories may be directed to analyze one or more PT samples for specific analytes.
 These samples will be used for educational and training purposes and for data gathering.
-Each laboratory shall report the results of tests performed on these samples in a format specified by the Horse Testing Laboratory Committee.
+Each laboratory shall report the results of tests performed on these samples in a format specified by the HTLC.

-1.5 Evaluation of External Quality Assessment Program
+1.4 Evaluation of External Quality Assessment Program

-1.5.1 Laboratory Evaluation
+1.4.1 Laboratory Evaluation

 The PT sample testing program is a part of the continued evaluation of accredited laboratories.
-The PT samples shall be distributed in multiple rounds per year and will consist of a minimum of 10 single-masked samples per year and 5 double-masked samples per year.
-At least two (2) PT samples will contain Threshold Substances.
+The PT samples shall be distributed in multiple rounds per year and will consist of a minimum of 20 single-masked samples per year.
+At least two (2) PT samples will contain Threshold Substances for quantitative determination.
 Blank and adulterated samples may also be included.

-Annually laboratories will be required to submit laboratory documentation packets for 2 of the single-masked samples and 1 of the double-masked samples reported.
-The Horse Testing Laboratory Committee shall specify those laboratory documentation packets that are required from each participating laboratory.
-The Horse Testing Laboratory Committee can alter the number of single-masked and double-masked PT samples distributed in one calendar year.
+Annually laboratories will be required to submit laboratory documentation packets for 2 of the PT samples reported.
+The HTLC shall specify those laboratory documentation packets that are required from each participating laboratory.
+The HTLC can alter the number of single-masked and double-masked PT samples distributed in one calendar year.
 The calendar year starts January 1st and ends December 31st.

-Reporting results of single-masked samples to the Horse Testing Laboratory Committee will be consistent with the requirements of Appendix C - Laboratory Documentation Packages.
+Reporting results of single-masked samples to the HTLC will be consistent with the requirements of Appendix C - Laboratory Documentation Packages.
 Because double-masked samples will not be known as a PT samples, results will be reported by the Laboratory to the applicable State Horse Racing Authority based on established jurisdictional reporting procedures.
-The State Horse Racing Authority will report the results of the double-masked samples to the Horse Testing Laboratory Committee.
+The State Horse Racing

+Authority will report the results of the double-masked samples to the HTLC.
 Failure of the State Horse Racing Authority to submit the results of double-masked PT samples shall not adversely affect the accreditation status of the laboratory.

-1.5.2 Evaluation of Qualitative PT Samples
+1.4.2 Evaluation of Qualitative PT Samples